 Each fall, the Green and White Mountains of Vermont and New Hampshire take on a blazing mantle belying their names, as vast hardwood forests turn scarlet, vermilion, crimson and gold.
 Lakes rest in valleys between their summits, and woodland trails invite wandering, as leaves float to the forest floor—but look up, too, to see birds on the wing, migrating south, spurred on by autumn’s encroaching chill.
 White steeples rise from picture-postcard villages in misty vales, while covered bridges span brooks that flow through orchards heavy with ripe apples.
 Following backroads through landscapes straight from a Robert Frost poem, discover the bucolic beauty of New England in its most resplendent season.
 On a circuit from Lake Champlain to Mount Washington and back, our itinerary is crafted to elude crowds, with flexibility to follow the changing colors through a wide range of habitats.

 Rural Vermont Less TraveledExplore Vermont’s Northeast Kingdom, a lightly visited corner of the state featuring lakes, mountains, forest hikes and scenic foliage drives

 Cog Railway to the Top of New HampshireRide the cog train to the granite summit of Mount Washington and survey the Appalachian wilds from the highest point in the northeastern U.S.

-Inspiring Conservation EncountersLearn about conservation of habitats and wildlife at Green Mountain Audubon Center, and visit sustainable farms committed to artisan agriculture
+Inspiring Conservation EncountersLearn about conservation of habitats and wildlife, visit the Birds of Vermont Museum, and tour sustainable farms committed to artisan agriculture

 "Leaf-peeping" season in New England is big business for bus tours.
 And that’s the way most travelers see Vermont and New Hampshire—from a motorcoach, covering lots of ground in a short time, jockeying for views with scores of others…assuredly not the best way for nature travelers to experience the beauty and serenity of a New England autumn.
 We’ve gone to great lengths to create an intimate and far more special experience, with Nat Hab’s signature nature focus.
 Read on: